bytestostring/nkn.ovh/API.md

 https://nkn.ovh/api
 ```

-**The method does not implemented to application/x-www-form-urlencoded.**
+**The method is not implemented in application/x-www-form-urlencoded.**

 #### Server returns: